 There will be around 250 or more people at Akademy for a full week, so there are some requirements for the venue infrastructure.
 There must be no imminent safety threats in or around the conference site or between the conference site and accommodation locations.
-It is a plus if the conference and hacking session location as well as the accommodations are reasonably close other public places, such as restaurants, pubs and shops.
-On the other hand, the environment shouldn't be too distracting.
+It is a plus if the conference and hacking session location, as well as the accommodations, are reasonably close to other public places, such as restaurants, pubs and shops.
+That said, the surrounding environment should not be too noisy and distracting.